DFOXpro/slate/source/includes/2/_01typeOfRoutes.md

 * It can be created by an string in the constructor.
 * Can be parent of any kind of other routes.

+You can also use alias like a obfuscation/minification option for magle childs
 <aside class="info">
 Note since `0.2.0` tag, alias print with the path function
 </aside>